-Chemistry offers three curricula.
 The "General Option" is specifically designed with a minimum of required courses so that students, in cooperation with their faculty academic advisors, can exercise a maximum degree of flexibility in tailoring programs to meet their individual aspirations.
 By judiciously choosing electives, individuals can enrich these minimum requirements to prepare for futures in law, technical marketing, environmental science, computer science, technical writing, toxicology, education, technical illustration, engineering, health sciences, and biochemistry.

-Chemistry also offers an option in environmental studies.
+Chemistry also offers an environmental option.
 The objective of this curriculum is to bring together the disciplines of chemistry, biology, and geology as applied to the environment.
 Emphasis will be on interdisciplinary approaches to environmental studies.